 - Avulsed (knocked out) teeth

 - Fractured facial bones (cheek, nose, or eye socket)

 - Fractured jaws (upper and lower jaw)

 The Nature of Maxillofacial Trauma

-There are a number of possible causes of facial trauma including motor vehicle accidents, accidental falls, sports injuries, interpersonal violence, and work-related injuries.
-Types of facial injuries can range from damaged teeth to severe trauma to the skin and bones of the face.
-Typically facial injuries are classified as soft tissue injuries (skin and gums), bone injuries (fractures), or injuries to special regions (such as the eyes, facial nerves or the salivary glands).
+There are a number of possible causes of facial trauma, such as motor vehicle accidents, accidental falls, sports injuries, interpersonal violence, and work-related injuries.
+Types of facial injuries can range from injuries to teeth to extremely severe injuries to the skin and bones of the face.
+Typically, facial injuries are classified as either soft tissue injuries (skin and gums), bone injuries (fractures), or injuries to special regions (such as the eyes, facial nerves, or the salivary glands).

-Soft tissue injuries are generally repaired with suturing.
-A great deal of care is taken to inspect and treat injuries to facial nerves, salivary glands, and salivary ducts (outflow channels), while providing repairs that yield the greatest cosmetic results possible.
-The Oral & Facial Surgery Center doctors are highly trained oral and maxillofacial surgeons they are proficient at diagnosing and treating all types of facial lacerations.
+When soft tissue injuries, such as lacerations, occur on the face they are repaired by suturing.
+In addition to the obvious concern of providing a repair that yields the best cosmetic result possible, care is taken to inspect for and treat injuries to structures such as facial nerves, salivary glands, and salivary ducts (or outflow channels).
+Drs.
+Burnett and Bays are well-trained oral and maxillofacial surgeons and are proficient at diagnosing and treating all types of facial lacerations.

 Fractures to the bones in the face are treated in a similar manner to fractures in other parts of the body.
 The specific form of treatment is determined by various factors, which include the location of the fracture, the severity of the fracture, and the age and general health of the patient.
 When an arm or leg is fractured a cast is often applied to stabilize the bone to allow for proper healing.
 Since a cast cannot be placed on the face, other means have been developed to stabilize facial fractures.